How to Become a Police Officer in Georgia

-Over 23,000 police and sheriff’s patrol officers work in Georgia.1 In order to be eligible for service in Georgia, police candidates must meet the requirements stipulated by the state as well as the various local departments.
-Once the candidate has met all of the conditions, he or she must complete the intense training required to become a sworn officer at one of the various Georgia Police Training Academies.
+Over 23,000 police and sheriff’s patrol officers work in Georgia.1 In order to be eligible for service in Georgia, police candidates must meet the requirements stipulated by the state as well as the department to which they apply.
+Once the candidate has been conditionally hired, he or she must complete the intense training required to become a sworn officer at one of the various Georgia police training academies.

-The Atlanta Police Department is the largest in the state and counts on over 2,000 police officers to protect the city’s 443,775 citizens.
-Currently, the chief of police is Erika Shields.
-The requirements to become an Atlanta cop are that candidates must:
+The Atlanta Police Department (APD) is the largest law enforcement agency in the state and counts on over 2,000 police officers to protect the city’s 480,000 citizens.7 Currently, the chief of police is Erika Shields.
+The requirements to become an Atlanta cop are based on state minimums; candidates also must:

 - Be at least 20 years old

 - Have proof of an honorable or uncharacterized discharge (if prior military experience)

-- Submit to and pass the cognitive skills examination and personality assessment
+- Pass the cognitive skills examination and personality assessment

 - Have a visual ability of at least 20/100 in each eye, uncorrected, or corrected to 20/20 with glasses, contact lenses, or surgery

 - Pass a number of physical, written, and medical examinations

 Successful new recruits must complete a 22-week course at the Atlanta Police Academy, 12 weeks of field training, and significant classroom training.
-For more information on the Atlanta Police Department, take a look at our in-depth guide on How to Become a Police Officer in Atlanta.
+For more information on Atlanta Police Department careers, take a look at our in-depth guide on How to Become a Police Officer in Atlanta.

-Dekalb County is home to the second largest police department in Georgia, after the Atlanta police force.
-The current deputy chief operating officer of the DCPD is J. W. Conroy, who oversees the department’s 860 sworn officers and 232 support staff.8 To become a police officer in Dekalb County, candidates must satisfy state requirements and:
+The Dekalb County Police Department (DCPD) is the second-largest police department in Georgia, after the Atlanta police force.8 The current deputy chief operating officer of the DCPD is J. W. Conroy, who oversees the department’s 860 sworn officers and 232 support staff.8 To become a police officer in Dekalb County, candidates must satisfy state requirements and: